Adversarial Detection by Approximation of Ensemble Boundary: Introduction

 Besides having important practical implications, especially for security and safety-related applications \cite{He23} the problem of adversarial attacks has been extensively studied theoretically.
 However, the existence of adversarial examples appears still to be a mystery \cite{Han}.
 Indeed, there is recent recognition that adversarial pattern generation can help explain how \textit{DNNs} learn, which would be important since there are many aspects of \textit{DNN} learning which are poorly understood and remain open research questions \cite{Ortiz}.
 The main idea is that an adversarial attack, which attempts to push a pattern on the other side of a decision boundary, gives a notion of how the boundary is behaving during learning.

+For those unfamiliar with the basics of Neural Networks a summary can be found in \cite{Qamar} \cite{Mijwel}.
+This paper is concerned with adversarial attacks on \textit{DNNs} with application to object recognition.
+However, secure communication and image encryption has also been studied in the context of Reaction-Diffusion Neural Networks (\textit{RDNNs}), for example the problem of state estimation for \textit{RDNNs} subject to Denial of Service (\textit{DOS}) attacks \cite{Song23a}, and bipartite synchronization issue for double-layer switched cooperation-competition Neural Networks \cite{Song23b}.
+Further, deception attacks have been investigated in the context of adaptive finite-time resilient control for non-linear fractional order large scale systems (\textit{FOLSS}) \cite{Song23c}, and also \textit{KNN} graphs for extracting fault features in complex gearbox vibration signals \cite{Tao}.

 As a result of the practical issue of the threat to \textit{DNNs}, adversarial attacks and subsequent defences have become somewhat of a game.
+In fact it is possible to consider the adversarial attacks in the context of game theory \cite{Chivukula} \cite{Addesso20}.
+For an Advanced Persistent Threat (\textit{APT}) rivalry game, information is disclosed from a player’s strategy adjustments, and the defender and attacker are able to work out the best timing for strategy adjustments based on the solution of the game \cite{Zhang23game}.
+In \cite{Addesso21} an adversarial formulation of the threat propagation problem relies on \textit{Kendall’s birth-death immigration model}, and in \cite{Lian}, the switched \textit{Stackelberg} game is applied to model the switched decision-making process between the attacker and controller.

-At present it appears that the attackers are winning, since there is evidence that the current adversarial defences that claim to be robust, can all be defeated \cite{Tramer} \cite{He23}.
+If attack/defence strategies represent a game, at present it appears that the adversarial attackers are winning.
+There is evidence that the current adversarial defences that claim to be robust can all be defeated, particularly for object recognition \cite{Tramer} \cite{He23}.
 The most successful defence is adversarial training, in which the original training set is enhanced with adversarial patterns.
 However, reducing the computational cost of adversarial training to make it a practical solution is an open research question \cite{Han}.